lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ![Top-up flow](./assets/lip-35/topup_flow.png)

-1. The Depositor Bot select module and validators inside the module according to the algorithms described in the [Depositor Bot](#depositor-bot) section and calls `TopUpGateway.topUp`, providing staking module data (module ID, key indices, operator IDs), Merkle proofs, and validator consensus-layer (CL) data.
+1. The Depositor Bot selects a module and validators inside the module according to the algorithms described in the [Depositor Bot](#depositor-bot) section and calls `TopUpGateway.topUp`, providing staking module data (module ID, key indices, operator IDs), Merkle proofs, and validator consensus-layer (CL) data.
 2. `TopUpGateway` verifies the validators’ CL data using Merkle proofs.
 Based on the verified CL data, it calculates the maximum allowed top-up amount for each validator.
 It then calls `StakingRouter.topUp`, passing the per-validator top-up limits together with the corresponding validator data (public key, module ID, operator ID, and key index).
 3. The `StakingRouter` executes the top-ups:
    - The Staking Router verifies that top-ups are allowed for the module (i.e., the module uses withdrawal credentials of type `0x02`).